How to Spot the Effects of Alert Fatigue

 Maybe you let the messages pile up and check them later.
 Or perhaps, you mute the group chat and ignore the incoming messages altogether.
 You can blame this tendency to ignore or avoid incoming messages or notifications on one culprit: alert fatigue.

-Alert fatigue is a phenomenon where an overwhelming number of alerts causes someone to become desensitized to them.
-It can impact anyone, regardless of their workload or employment status.
+Alert fatigue is a phenomenon where an overwhelming number of alerts cause someone to become desensitized to them.
+It can impact anyone, regardless of their workload or employment industry.
 Alert fatigue is a significant issue in the IT sphere, heavily affecting those working in cybersecurity, incident response, and site reliability engineering (SRE)—fields that receive many notifications.

 Signs of Alert Fatigue